ShubhamBhut/ElderScrolls-Universe_name_generator/README.md

 **Disclaimer:**

-This project is not affiliated with Bethesda Softworks or the Elder Scrolls Online game.
+This project is not affiliated with Bethesda Softworks or any of the Elder Scrolls game.
 It is an independent tool created by [Shubham Patel](https://github.com/ShubhamBhut).

 **License:**

 This project is licensed under the [MIT License](LICENSE).

-Enjoy generating lore-friendly names for your ESO characters and creations!
+Enjoy generating lore-friendly names for your Elder Scrolls characters and creations!